 Chart notes must contain documentation that justifies the level of service billed.
 (See Documentation guidelines, below.)

-Determining level of visit: New or established patient
+Determining level of visit: New, established or consultation evaluation and management service

 If a patient presents with a work related condition and meets the definition in a provider's practice as: